tencentyun/intlcloud-documents/product_new/容器产品中心/容器服务/最佳实践/构建简单web应用_intl_en.md

 ![](https://main.qcloudimg.com/raw/b4c0c7bffc64bc9bb35a9329ff88810f.png)
 6. Set the number of pods.
 See the figure below:
  - **Manual adjustment**: Set the number of pods.
 The number of pods in this example is set as 1.
 You can click **+** or **-** to change the number of pods.
  - **Auto adjustment**: Automatically adjust the number of pods if any of the setting conditions are met.
-For more details, see [Service auto scaling](https://intl.cloud.tencent.com/document/product/457/14209).
+For more details, see [Auto Scaling](https://intl.cloud.tencent.com/document/product/457/32424).
 ![](https://main.qcloudimg.com/raw/8f3f5be325ce11f1c6c2a6ca523386b6.png)
 7. Set up the workload access according to the following instructions.
 See the figure below:
  - **Service**: Check **Enable**.